KyleGrains/snake/README.md

-#Snake
+# Snake
 Simple snake game for practicing

-#How to Play:
+# How to Play:
-move the snake with Arrow Keys
+Move the snake with Arrow Keys

-#TODO:
+# TODO:
-detect collision with itself
+Detect collision with itself